wblachut/react-project-memory/README.md

-# The Witcher Bestiary memory card game!
+# The Witcher Bestiary memory card game

 ## PROJECT: MEMORY CARD

 Want to become a witcher?
-But you have no idea what you will face!
-[Learn about it here!](https://wblachut.github.io/react-project-memory/)
+But you have no clue what kind of monstrosities you will face!
+[Learn about them here!](https://wblachut.github.io/react-project-memory/)

 Project is a part of The Odin Project [JavaScript learning curriculum](https://www.theodinproject.com/courses/javascript).
-To learn more open the [assignment](https://www.theodinproject.com/courses/javascript/lessons/memory-card)
+To learn more open the [TOP assignment page](https://www.theodinproject.com/courses/javascript/lessons/memory-card).

 ## Description

 Web memory game.
 Cards images are based on Andrzej Sapkowski's The Witcher Saga's bestiary.
 Creating this web game focused on implementing functional components.
-I got ready page skeleton and changed it from class to functional component.
-I started to really like them since that time.
-I have also used hooks for the first time.
+I have got ready page skeleton and updated it to use functional component instead of class components.
+I started to rely more on functional one since that time.
+I have also used hooks for the first time which was really nice feeling.
 Also finding all those slavic and other folk-beliefs beast was heck of a fun!

 So hooks are a little bit complicated right? ...No!
 They are not, they are convenient!